-These effectors could be predators (negative Strength) that boids try to avoid, or targets (positive Strength) that boids try to reach according to the (respectively) Avoid and Goal rules‘ weights.
-Force’s effective Strength is multiplied by the actual relevant weight (e.g. if either Strength or Goal is null, then a flock of boids will not track a positive force field).
+In addition, special Boid force fields can be used with the Boids physics.
+These effectors could be predators (positive Strength) that boids try to avoid, or targets (negative Strength) that boids try to reach according to the (respectively) Avoid and Goal rules of the Boid Brain.

 The Boid Brain panel controls how the boids particles will react with each other.